 Have you heard of Small Business Saturday?

-First celebrated in Massachusetts in 2010, Small Business Saturday quickly took the shopping world by storm.
+First celebrated in Massachusetts in 2010, Small Business Saturday quickly took the retail world by storm.
 The following year, Congress passed a unanimous resolution to support the date.
+And we don’t have to tell you how unusual that is!
 Small Business Saturday is now celebrated every year on the Saturday after Thanksgiving.

 What is Small Business Saturday?

-Sandwiched by Black Friday and Cyber Monday, Small Business Saturday gives consumers an alternative to “big box store” shopping.
-Instead, the unofficial retail holiday lets you show your love for local brick and mortar small businesses.
+Sandwiched between Black Friday and Cyber Monday, Small Business Saturday* gives consumers an alternative to “big box store” shopping or online ordering.
+Instead, the unofficial retail holiday lets you show your love for local brick and mortar small businesses in your community.

-In 2015, a reported 95 million people across the nation went out to shop and support their local small businesses.
-That’s $16.2 billion retail dollars entering our economy at the local level!
-This year, spending is projected to be closer to $17.8 billion.
+In 2020, nearly 100 million people across the nation supported their local small businesses by shopping in person or online through the pandemic.
+That’s $19.8 billion retail dollars entering our economy at the local level!
+This year, spending could easily top the $20 billion mark.

 While those totals are certainly nothing to scoff at, it’s the impact of those dollars at the local and state levels that makes the biggest difference.
-According to the Business Alliance for Local Living Economies (BALLE), for every $100 spent at a local business, approximately $67 stays in the community.
-In contrast, when you shop at a big box store, just $32 out of that same $100 stays in the community.
+According to HuffPost, for every $100 spent at a local business, approximately $68 stays in the community.
+In contrast, when you shop at a big box store, just $48 out of that same $100 stays in the community.

 How to Shop Local across WNC

-From Asheville to Hendersonville to Waynesville and areas in between, you can feel great supporting local businesses while crossing unique gift items off your holiday shopping lists.
+Wherever you are in WNC, you can feel great supporting local businesses while crossing unique gift items off your holiday shopping lists.